-We act as counsel and arbitrator in international commercial and investment arbitrations, in addition to conducting litigation, and acting in DAB proceedings and other alternative methods of dispute resolution.
-In all matters, we provide a clear partner commitment and strive to resolve disputes quickly and cost-effectively.
+We act as counsel and arbitrators in international commercial and investment arbitrations.
+In addition, we represent our clients in litigation, DAB, and other ADR proceedings.
+In all matters, we provide a clear partner commitment and are committed to resolving disputes time- and cost-efficiently.

 Our clients are based all over the globe.
-The cases on which we work are based in a variety of jurisdictions and are subject to multiple laws.
-While boutique in size, we work abroad with ‘best in class’ dispute resolution experts and have the legal, linguistic and inter-cultural skills needed to effectively resolve our clients’ cases.
+We work on cases situated in various jurisdictions and subject to a diverse range of laws.
+We cooperate with “best in class” dispute resolution experts abroad and have the legal, linguistic, and intercultural skills to successfully resolve complex cross-border disputes.

-The exceptional quality of our work is valued by clients and colleagues across the globe and has been consistently recognized in national and international rankings.
+Clients value our experience and the exceptional quality of our work which has been consistently recognized in national and international rankings.

-Our boutique structure allows us to act in matters in which other firms are unwilling or unable to act due to conflicts of interest.
-It also allows us to team-up, if required, with ‘best in class’ experts around the globe.
+Our boutique structure allows us to take on matters which other firms are unwilling or unable to take on due to conflicts of interest.
+It also allows us to team up, if required, with “best in class” dispute resolution experts around the world.